 Within the first few hours after birth, whenever you feel ready, you can begin breathing exercises.
-If you have had a caesarean birth you will need to wait until your catheter has been removed first.

 Breathing exercises

 Whilst you are less active than normal, it is important to practice regular breathing exercises.
 This helps to prevent chest infections.

 - Take a deep slow breath in through your nose, letting your tummy relax and rise. - Hold for a count of two, and sigh the air out through your mouth. - Repeat 3 times. - Do this regularly through the day, until you are up and about as usual.